Challenges and solutions: The future of logistics

 And it is not only used for commuters but also for logistics as well: DHL couriers in Hong Kong use the subway as a fast alternative for delivering on schedule.
 And that is also a clever one, because: "People have very little patience with us.
 We are Express - and so we need to deliver everything in express mode", Jerry Hsu, President DHL Express Greater China, put it bluntly.

-- From left to right: Trevor Houser (Director, Energy & Climate Practice, RHG and Visiting Fellow, Peterson Institute for International Economics), Frank Appel (CEO Deutsche Post DHL), Robert de Souza (Executive Director of The Logistics Institute - Asia Pacific), Kelvin Leung (CEO North Asia Pacific, DHL Global Forwarding), host Karen Tso (Anchor, CNBC Asia Pacific)
+- From left to right: Trevor Houser (Director, Energy & Climate Practice, RHG and Visiting Fellow, Peterson Institute for International Economics), Frank Appel (CEO Deutsche Post DHL Group), Robert de Souza (Executive Director of The Logistics Institute - Asia Pacific), Kelvin Leung (CEO North Asia Pacific, DHL Global Forwarding), host Karen Tso (Anchor, CNBC Asia Pacific)

 - Introduction Christof Ehrhart Delphi Dialog